 The use of diagnostics in collision repair shops throughout the US has been increasing at a steady rate for the last few years.
 In 2018, just 10% of collision-damaged vehicles were scanned for error codes before and after repairs.
 In 2020, that number jumped to nearly 50%.

-With rapid, ongoing advancements in Advanced Driver Assistance Systems (ADAS), experts assert that pre- and post-repair diagnostic scanning will be essential to ensure safe and complete repair of collision-damaged automobiles.
-If you own an auto body repair shop that’s not currently performing diagnostic scanning, now is the time to start seriously thinking about upgrading your shop technology.
+With rapid advancements in Advanced Driver Assistance Systems (ADAS), experts assert that pre- and post-repair diagnostic scanning will be essential to ensure the safe and complete repair of collision-damaged automobiles.
+If you own an auto body repair shop that's not performing diagnostic scanning, now is the time to start seriously considering upgrading your shop technology.

 As we see increasing numbers of ADAS-equipped vehicles on the road, the demand for comprehensive repair and recalibration of these systems will also grow.
 The ability to provide safe and complete repairs will be a major selling point should it ever come time to sell your auto body shop.